THE RITZ LONDON. A RICH HISTORY

 In January 2002, The Ritz London received a Royal Warrant for Banqueting and Catering Services.
 Awarded by His Royal Highness The Prince of Wales, The Ritz was the first hotel to have been honoured with this prestigious award.

-More recently in November 2006 The Ritz opened William Kent House, also Grade II * listed, which is situated at No. 22 Arlington Street overlooking Green Park and adjoining the hotel.
+In November 2006 The Ritz opened William Kent House, also Grade II * listed, which is situated at No. 22 Arlington Street overlooking Green Park and adjoining the hotel.
 Designed in the 1740s by the 18th century architect William Kent, from whom the house now takes its name, the historic mansion was known as Wimborne House when The Ritz opened in 1906.
 Acquired by the hotel owners in 2005, almost a hundred years after Cesar Ritz first tried to purchase the house and was rebuffed by Lord Wimborne, William Kent House underwent an extensive period of restoration and refurbishment prior to the re-opening of its magnificent new reception rooms.
 In keeping with the guidelines set down by English Heritage, the exquisite collection of lavishly decorated private dining rooms and residential suites have been retained in their original Italian Renaissance style décor and the majesty of William Kent House is now resplendently reborn.

 To stay at The Ritz is to enjoy the ultimate in style, service and sophistication.
 We offer eight different styles of suites, all with beautiful, fully restored period interiors.
 Most have the facility to connect further rooms to each suite.